 - i.
 During the 10-minute break: - a.
 No coaching is allowed. - b.
-A Medical Evaluation, Medical Time-Out or Medical Treatment is not allowed, unless approved by the ITF Supervisor/Referee.
-This would normally be restricted to requests for the Tournament Doctor/Sports Physiotherapist that are made on-court to the Chair Umpire, or were already agreed before the end of the second set (in a best of 3 sets match).
+A Medical Evaluation, Medical Time-Out or Medical Treatment is not allowed, unless approved by the ITF Referee.
+Approval would normally be restricted to requests for the Tournament Doctor/Sports Physiotherapist that are made on-court to the Chair Umpire, or were already agreed before the end of the second set (in a best of 3 sets match).
 However, a player is allowed to receive an adjustment of medical support, medical equipment and/or medical advice from the Tournament Doctor/Sports Physiotherapist during the 10-minute break. - ii.
 Immediately following the 10-minute break: - a.
-Any delay in resumption of play will subject a player to Time Violations (Warning, Point Penalties only apply). - b.
+Any delay in resumption of play will subject a player to Time Violations under the Code of Conduct (Warning and Point Penalties only apply). - b.
 No re-warm up is allowed. - c.
-A player is not allowed to receive a Medical Evaluation, Medical Time-Out or Medical Treatment, unless approved by the ITF Supervisor/Referee.

-iii.
-Consecutive Breaks
+A player is not allowed to receive a Medical Evaluation, Medical Time-Out or Medical Treatment, unless approved by the ITF Referee. - iii.
+Consecutive Breaks e.
+Extreme Heat Condition: Suspension of Play (Singles and Doubles)